Guide to Experimental Design | Overview, 5 steps & Examples

 Experimental design is essential to the internal and external validity of your experiment.

-- What is the difference between internal and external validity?
+- What is the difference between an observational study and an experiment?

-- What’s the difference between reliability and validity?
+- What’s the difference between within-subjects and between-subjects designs?